redis-stack/redis-stack-docs/docs/stack/get-started/install/linux.md

 ### From the official Debian/Ubuntu APT Repository
 You can install recent stable versions of Redis Stack from the official packages.redis.io APT repository.
+The repository currently supports Ubuntu Xenial (16.04), Ubuntu Bionic (18.04), and Ubuntu Focal (20.04).
 Add the repository to the apt index, update it and install:

 {{< highlight bash >}}
 curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg